 Once the basic qualifications have been met and the switch year is established, consider the type of farmer who has personality traits that allow them to work in early stage companies.
 Folks interested in carbon markets may have preconceived expectations of how long the process takes, how many NRTs they think they should receive, or may want an easy, straightforward experience.
 Which is not quite the case.
 Below are characteristics that are helpful to look for to develop a smoother Nori enrollment process:

-Patient - While we are continually improving, the Nori Pilot is a long process with unexpected delays;
+Patient - While we are continually improving, the Nori Program can be a long process with unexpected delays;

 Innovative - We are entering a new phase of agriculture, so those who are successful have the ability to embrace uncertainty;